ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/building-async-await.md

 ## Goal: Async-Await ≈ Generators + Promises

-Imagine we are given a piece of code like the one below that uses async functions, how can we rewrite it using only promises and generator functions?
+Imagine we are given a piece of code like the one below that uses async functions,

 ```js
 function doTask1() {